amarmaduke/ankideckffs/README.md

 Notes are any other file (I prefer the extensions \*.note or \*.txt) that conforms to the file syntax above.
 However, because a note must have a model, it is expected that there is an associated key for every field defined in the associated model.
 If this is not true then the importer will error.
-This is in contrast to supplying default values for missing fields, the reason error was chosen over defaults is mostly low friction.

 Another detail is that the key `Filename` is reserved.
 You can not, and should not define this field in your notes.
 This field is forced upon any model you define and is used to determine if two notes are the same.
-The field holds not just the filename but the relative path from the root directory to its location.
+The field holds not just the filename but the relative path from the root directory to the notes location.

 Finally, there is a special field `tags`.
-You are allowed to define this field in your model if you choose, but it assumes the same syntax as a `model` files fields.
+You are allowed to define this field in your notes if you choose, but it assumes the same syntax as a `model` files fields.
 That is, space separated words.
 Each word in the value of the key `[[tags]]` will be added as a tag to the note.